Alrobbertz/swxsoc_core/docs/dev-guide/code_standards.rst

 * For errors/exceptions, one should always use ``raise`` with one of the built-in exception classes, or a custom exception class (e.g. ValueError, TypeError).
   The nondescript ``Exception`` class should be avoided as much as possible, in favor of more specific exceptions (`IOError`, `ValueError`, etc.).

-* For warnings, use the appropriate custom warning classes (e.g. `swxsoc_core.util.exceptions.SpaceWeatherWarning`, `swxsoc_core.util.exceptions.SpaceWeatherUserWarning`) to enable them to be captured by the logging system.
+* For warnings, use the appropriate custom warning classes (e.g. `swxsoc.util.exceptions.SWXWarning`, `swxsoc.util.exceptions.SWXUserWarning`) to enable them to be captured by the logging system.

 * For debug messages, use the logging system `log.debug()` with a descriptive message.
   Remember that users may access those messages as well.